lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 #### scheduleUpdate() {#scheduleupdate}

 Override `scheduleUpdate()` to customize the timing of the update. `scheduleUpdate()` is called when an update is about to be performed, and by default it calls `performUpdate()` immediately.
-Override it to defer the update.
+Override it to defer the update—this technique can be used to unblock the main rendering/event thread.

 For example, the following code schedules the update to occur after the next frame paints, which can reduce jank if the update is expensive: